Nevenall/sufficient-reason/System/Magick.md

   Flaws can complicate the mage's feat, but can't contradict it.
 For example, a flaw in a wall of fire feat can't change or reduce the effect dice of the fire, but it could cause blowback to damage the mage, or complicate the situation by setting something important on fire.

   Flaws are more meaningful when the mage is attempting a long lasting working, like creating a wonder.
-Such complications last as long as the working does, which is one reason a Sanctum is so imporant for mage's planning on performing extended workings.
+Such complications last as long as the working does, which is one reason a Sanctum is so important for mage's planning on performing extended workings.

 #### Backlash